OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/dev-env/machine.md

 # Development Environment / Machine #

-This documentation describes the latest tested development environments.
+This documentation describes the latest tested development 64-bit environments.
 See also:

 * older [MinGW 32-bit installation instructions](machine-32bit.md),
-  used for initial transition to `gfortran` but not used for current development
+  used for initial transition to `gfortran` but not used for current development (**not recommended and documentation will be removed in the future**)

 The computer and operating system used for development control how other software components are installed.
 The target environment is Windows 10 and Linux, with initial focus being Windows given the